ik-fractel/kappataumu.github.com/_posts/2016-08-30-exploring-django-format-localization-settings.md

 DECIMAL_SEPARATOR = ','
 ```

 But does this work?
 Nope, because of the [fineprint](https://docs.djangoproject.com/en/dev/ref/settings/#use-thousand-separator):

 > When USE_L10N is set to True and if this is also set to True, Django will use the values of THOUSAND_SEPARATOR and NUMBER_GROUPING to format numbers unless the locale already has an existing thousands separator.
 If there is a thousands separator in the locale format, it will have higher precedence and will be applied instead.

-In our case, the `en` locale format file (located in `django/conf/locale/en/`) of course sets all of these.
+This too seems paradoxical, as I would've expected my settings file to have the highest precedence, even if it meant I would lose the flexibility of supporting number format localization across locales by doing so.
+We'll talk about the proper way to do it further down, using a custom locale format file on an ad-hoc basis.
+Anyhow, in our case, the `en` locale format file (located in `django/conf/locale/en/`) of course sets all of these.

-Curious about how often a format file doesn't set `THOUSAND_SEPARATOR`, I decided to poke into `django/conf/locale/`, where all the locale format files that ship with Django reside.
+Curious about how often a format file *doesn't* set `THOUSAND_SEPARATOR`, I decided to poke into `django/conf/locale/`, where all the locale format files that ship with Django reside.
 Out of the 70 locales available, only 5 didn't set `THOUSAND_SEPARATOR`:

 ```
 ./ta/formats.py